 What are the key elements to include in a digital memory book?

-Include more than just photos.
-Add screenshots of funny chat messages, recordings of short video testimonials from leadership, anecdotal quotes about their greatest achievements, and original graphics or memes specific to their time on the team.
+Go beyond photos.
+Add screenshots of funny chats, short video messages from leadership, memorable quotes about their achievements, and unique graphics or memes from their time with the team.